-Breakfast and dinner are taken at the small open veranda restaurant at the front of the hotel; lunch too, if you are around.
+Breakfast and dinner are taken at the small open veranda restaurant overlooking the 200 year old tropical gardens; lunch too, if you are around.
 When we asked about dining times, we were told "Any time, this is your home now."
 And we really felt that we could order as we wanted (there's 24-hour room service if you feel it's too cheeky to do so in the restaurant).

-If you want to dine out, Colombo has a vast array of restaurants to choose from, including Nibonyashi for Japanese food, Bay Leaf for Italian and Chesa Swiss for steaks.
+If you want to dine out, Colombo has a vast array of restaurants to choose from - just ask for the latest recommendations.

 - Organic produce

 - Room service

 - Book a massage in the spa - a must for those coming off a long-haul flight, but an affordable treat at any time

 - Head to the pool for a swim, or lounge by its side on those too-hot-to-move days